 The results of the National Student Survey (NSS) 2020 were recently announced with continued successes for our Biological and Biomedical Sciences programmes.
 Our degrees, offered through the Schools of Life Sciences and Medicine, maintained the high satisfaction rates that have been recorded in recent years.

 D'Arcy Thompson Unit

-Biological Sciences courses at the University of Dundee have been ranked 3rd in the UK and 1st in Scotland by The Sunday Times Good University Guide 2020.
+Our Biological Sciences courses have been ranked 3rd in the UK and 1st in Scotland in the newly published Complete University Guide 2021 rankings.

 Dundee was only behind Cambridge and Oxford in the rankings.
 In addition, we were ranked 2nd in the UK in the Pharmacology & Pharmacy category which recognizes our outstanding Pharmacology degree course.

 The University careers service announced the winners of this year's Dundee Plus Awards at an online ceremony last week.
 These awards honour students who have developed transferrable skills through a host of extra-curricular activities.

 Life Sciences were well represented with a number of students from the School named as finalists.
 Sophie Stewart and Caitlin Kavanagh were named as winners in their respective categories.